 After hitting the post button I was promptly greeted by a couple of supportive messages.
 And with an instantaneous bang: a potent dose of shame and self-doubt flooded my mind.

 Perhaps these people thought I’d been violated in a major way.
 Raped aggressively.
 Forced to perform sexual acts unwillingly.
 My experiences weren’t in the pressured confines of a workplace.
-They were minor in the scheme of things.
+They were minor.

 Had I legitimately been harassed or assaulted?
 Perhaps I was misleading others by raising my hand and declaring #metoo?
 Making something out of nothing.